intuit/wasabi/README.md

 ## Project

-Wasabi is a mature, feature-rich, open-source A/B testing platform, complete with an experiment management UI.
-Wasabi powers all of Intuit's in-product experimentation and has been running in production at scale for several years.
+Wasabi A/B Testing Service is a real-time, enterprise-grade, 100% API driven project.
+Users are empowered to own their own data, and run experiments across web, mobile, and desktop.
+It’s fast, easy to use, it’s chock full of features, and instrumentation is minimal.

-Wasabi differs from other A/B testing services and frameworks in two ways.
-First, Wasabi runs on your servers, giving you full control over your data.
-Second, as something we call _A/B-Testing-as-a-Service_, Wasabi focuses on API-level integration with your apps and products.
-This means that Wasabi can be used to run experiments across Web, mobile, and desktop user experiences, as well as experiements on back-end, non-user-facing components, like business process workflows, search and routing algorithms, and predictive models.
+Learn more about how Wasabi can empower your team to move from hunches to actionable, data-driven user insights with our simple, flexible, and scalable experimentation platform.

 ### Features

 * **Own your own data** - Wasabi runs on your servers, in the cloud or on-premise, where you have complete control over your data.
 * **Proven** - Wasabi is battle-tested in production at Intuit, Inc., a financial technology company.
 Wasabi is the experimentation platform for TurboTax, QuickBooks, Mint.com, and other Intuit offerings.
-* **High Performance** - Consistent (P99) server-side response times for user assignments within 30ms.
+* **High Performance** - Consistent server-side response times for user assignments within 30ms.
 * **100% API-Driven** - The Wasabi REST API is compatible with any language and environment.
-* **Platform Agnostic** - Uniform, consistent testing across Web, mobile, desktop, and also front-end, back-end.
+* **Platform Agnostic** - Uniform, consistent testing across Web, mobile, desktop.
+Also supports front-end, back-end integrations.
 * **Real-time user assignments** - Assign users into experiments in real time, to preserve traffic for other parallel A/B tests.
 * **Cloud and on-premise** - Designed to live in the cloud or in your own data center.
 * **Analytics** - Core experiment analytics and metrics visualization out of the box, as well as the ability to send data to your existing analytics infrastructure.